CTLT

 Inclusion and Classroom Climate Syllabus Statements

-Developing a statement for your syllabus is an effective way to clarify, concretize, and share your values regarding diversity, equity, and inclusion in your discipline and in your classroom.
-A syllabus statement should communicate the commitments you will make related to equity and inclusion, for example: the commitments you expect your students to make, how you will collect feedback on inclusion (if you will), and the ways you will respond to oppressive comments or actions in your classroom.
+Developing a statement for your syllabus is an effective way to clarify, concretize, and share your values regarding inclusion in your discipline and in your classroom.
+A syllabus statement should communicate the commitments you will make related to equity and inclusion, for example: the commitments you expect your students to make, how you will collect feedback on inclusion and belonging (if you will), and the ways you will respond to difficult moments in your classroom.

-Syllabus statements on inclusion can signal to students how the instructor commits to support a culture of inclusion and to conduct the course in inclusive ways.
-Instructors can highlight their commitments not only at the outset or a course (e.g., the Day 1 syllabus review) but at one or more instances throughout the academic term.
-Including a statement on how the instructor commits to interrupt racism and other forms of oppression will be useful to return to if such incidents occur in the classroom.
-Restating personal and professional support for inclusion and diversity would also be timely whenever incidents in class, on campus, or elsewhere might undermine students' sense of inclusion and belonging at Cal Poly.
+Syllabus statements on inclusion can signal to students how the instructor commits to support a culture of inclusion and belonging, and to conduct the course in inclusive ways.
+Instructors can highlight their commitments not only at the outset of a course (e.g., the Day 1 syllabus review) but at one or more instances throughout the academic term.

 Syllabus Statements Language Models